gdv/pgbh2021/invitation.md

 Pangenomics Bio Hacking 2021 is the first world-wide conference on December 9-10 for researchers who have a focus on pangenomics free and open source software development

-The meeting will be a hybrid in person-virtual event, with mornings (Central European time zone) sessions mostly dedicated to hacking, taking place at University of Milano - Bicocca, Milano, Italy.
+The meeting will be fully online, with mornings (Central European time zone) sessions mostly dedicated to hacking, virtually taking place at University of Milano - Bicocca, Milano, Italy.

-Participation is free, both in person and online, but registration is required, so that you can get the Zoom links on a timely manner.
+Participation is free, but registration is required, so that you can get the Zoom links on a timely manner.

 SPEAKERS: